EnterpriseDB/docs/README.md

 See [Adding New Sources](README_ADDING_NEW_SOURCES.md) for a guide to choosing a source type, adding the files, and other configuration.

-## Resolving issues

-If you experience errors or other issues with the site, try the following in the project folder:

-1. `rm -rf node_modules` to clean out installed JavaScript packages
-1. `npm install` to reinstall JavaScript packages
-1. `npm run clean` to clean up Gatsby cache
-1. `npm run develop` to start the development environment again.
-Keep in mind this will take longer than usual as Gatsby will need to rebuild everything.

 ## Development

 All changes should have a pull request opened against the default branch, `develop`.
 To generate [#draft-deployments](Draft deployments) for the branch, add the `deploy` label to the pull request: a new deployment at a unique URL will be produced every time changes are pushed to the branch.
 Note: GitHub must be able to merge the branch cleanly in order for this to work; if there are conflicts shown on the pull request, resolve them in order to obtain a new draft deployment.